 Stem Cell Therapy as an Alternative to Rotator Cuff & Shoulder Replacement Surgery

 Stem cell therapy may offer an excellent alternative for patients looking to avoid shoulder joint replacement surgery, as well as many other surgical treatments for shoulder pain.
-By opting for stem cell therapy, patients typically have a much quicker recovery, far less post-operative pain, speedy return to work, and a decreased need for physical therapy.
+By opting for stem cell therapy, patients typically have a much quicker recovery, far less postoperative pain, speedy return to work, and a decreased need for physical therapy.

 Shoulder Stem Cell Therapy Procedure

-Stem cell therapy offers a minimally invasive option to the treatment of shoulder injuries and chronic wear and tear of the joint cartilage.
-Adult stem cells can be harvested from a patient’s adipose (fatty) tissue and bone marrow, separated, consolidated and prepared for injection into the damaged areas of the shoulder.
+Stem cell therapy offers a minimally invasive option for the treatment of shoulder injuries and chronic wear and tear of the joint cartilage.
+Adult stem cells can be harvested from a patient’s adipose (fatty) tissue and bone marrow, consolidated and prepared for injection into the damaged areas of the shoulder.
 The injections are carried out under image guidance to assure that the cells are placed accurately in the specific areas of damage.

 Joints are injected under live x-ray guidance, while tendons are typically injected with the assistance of ultrasound.
 Stem cell therapy offers a potentially powerful treatment for partial tendon and muscle tears, as well as cartilage damage sustained from both acute injury and chronic degeneration.
 The procedure is done in an outpatient setting, takes approximately 3 hours to perform, and does not require a general anesthetic.

 Recovery After a Shoulder Stem Cell Procedure